How to leave your California residency?

 2. Maintaining ties in California: If you maintain significant ties in California, the state may continue to consider you a resident for tax purposes, which could require you to pay taxes on your global income to California.

 3. Safe Harbor Rule for expats: There's a specific provision for expats known as the 'Safe Harbor' Rule.
-Expats who move abroad for at least 546 consecutive days under an employment contract are not considered state residents for tax purposes, as long as they don't spend more than 45 days per year in California during this period.
+Expats who are abroad for at least 546 consecutive days under an employment contract are not considered California residents for tax purposes, provided they don't spend more than 45 days per year in California during this period.

 4. Residency status: If you are deemed a resident, either because you spend significant time in California during the tax year or maintain a domicile there, you may be required to pay taxes to California on all your income, no matter where it was earned.